GasaiYU/PartRM/README.md

 ```

 ## PartDrag-4D Dataset
+You can download PartDrag-4D dataset from [here](https://huggingface.co/GasaiYU/PartRM/tree/main).
+And unzip `pardrag_4d/partdrag_rendered.zip` to `PartDrag4D/data/render_PartDrag4D`, unzip `processed_data_partdrag4d.zip` to `./PartDrag4D/data/processed_data_partdrag4d`

+Below is how to render the PartDrag-4D dataset from scratch.

 You need to first get [PartNet-Mobility](https://sapien.ucsd.edu/browse) dataset and put it in the `PartDrag4D/data` directory of this repo.
 Then
 ```bash